Birthmarks and Other Skin Pigmentation Problems (cont.)

 Dr. Cole is board certified in dermatology.
 He obtained his BA degree in bacteriology, his MA degree in microbiology, and his MD at the University of California, Los Angeles.
 He trained in dermatology at the University of Oregon, where he completed his residency.

 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

 In this Article

-- What are birthmarks?
+- What causes birthmarks?

-- Can skin damage causes pigmentation loss?
+- Can skin damage during delivery produce a birthmark?

 - Find a local Dermatologist in your town